rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

     :tags: security, performance, numerics

     Eliminate `arithmetic overflow <https://rust-lang.github.io/fls/expressions.html#arithmetic-overflow>`_ of both signed and unsigned integer types.
+    Arithmetic overflow panics in debug mode, but wrapsaround in release mode.
+    Any wraparound behavior must be explicitly specified to ensure the same behavior in both debug and release modes.

     This rule applies to the following primitive types: